koordinator-sh/koordinator/docs/proposals/20231123-enhance-mid-tier-resource.md

 **CPU Evicton**

-CPU eviction is currently linked to pod satisfaction. in the long term, however, it should be done from the perspective of the operating system, like memory eviction.
+CPU eviction is currently linked to pod satisfaction. in the long term, however, it should be done from the perspective of the operating system, like memory eviction that evict low-priority pod if CPU utilization higher than given threshold.

 **Memory Evict**

 Eviction is sorted by priority and resource model
 - Batch first and then Mid.
-- Mid+LS first and then Mid+BE, for Mid pods, request and usage should be taken into account when evicting for fairness reasons.
+- for each pod, request and usage should be taken into account when evicting for fairness reasons.

 ### Risks and mitigations